Gamer2020/PokemonGameEditor/README.md

 Windows RT: Have Jailbreak installed that allows unsigned programs.

 Linux: Run with "Wine Windows Program Loader" and let it install the Mono runtime.

+Other opperating system may work if mono works on them.

 Developers
 =================